isaacnmm/pestpolicy-hugo2XX/content/posts/does-diatomaceous-earth-kill-bed-bugs/index.md

 When a nymph gets a treat for its bloody meal, it then sheds its old cuticle and develops a new one.
 Thus, if the nymph crawls over the area powdered with D. E and then gets to feeds soon after, they will be able to shed the infected cuticle and grow a new one that will then provide them insulation against water loss, meaning that they will no longer be at risk to succumbing to dehydration.

 Taking blood meals periodically is also a way of replenishing water loss; thus, if a nymph bites you soon after rolling over the D. E trap, you set for it.
-It will effectively be killing two birds with one bite
-- replenishing its water content, as well as building a new cuticle that will replace the old one, ensuring that the bugger remains alive to continue the family cycle of pest terror.
+It will effectively be killing two birds with one bite - replenishing its water content, as well as building a new cuticle that will replace the old one, ensuring that the bugger remains alive to continue the family cycle of pest terror.

-An experiment was done by the University of Kentucky researchers and pest professionals put D. E to the test under real
+An experiment was done by the University of Kentucky researchers and pest professionals put D. E to the test under real-world conditions.
-- world conditions.
 The group chose six infested apartments for the experiment, with each apartment checked thoroughly for the number of bedbugs (both adult and nymphs) found on beds, furniture, and other places in the building.

 Short story, the reduction recorded showed that there was only a 1 percent reduction in the bed bug population on average, with the biggest percentage experienced in the house in which the researchers had put the highest amount of the powder.